-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Ana De Armas, Knives Out

-Awkwafina, The Farewell
+Awkwafina, The Farewell – winner

 Cate Blanchett, Where’d You Go, Bernadette